jalvarezga/jalvarezga.github.io/_posts/2018-05-29-welcome-to-jekyll.markdown

 In 2005 Vidmantas Bentkus an innovative [concentration inequality](https://arxiv.org/abs/math/0410159).
 Astonishingly, this inequality has very practical implications in machine learning as shown by Angelopoulos, Bates et. al. in [Learn then Test](https://arxiv.org/abs/2110.01052).
 However, the result is not easy to grasp at first glance.
 Also, the proof is quite unintuitive.
-Here we will develop a self-contained proof working in an i.d.d. setting, which is a little bit more conservative than Bentkus' original result.
+Here we will develop a self-contained proof working in an i.d.d. setting, which is a little bit more conservative assumption than Bentkus' original result.